 Building works started in May 2011 and were planned to be completed in December 2013.
-However, an incident in which a crane and part of the roof structure collapsed, killing two workers, meant that the opening is expected to get pushed back to May 2014.
+However, an incident in which a crane and part of the roof structure collapsed, killing two workers, meant that the opening was pushed back to May 2014.
 It officially opened on 18 May 2014 with a league match between Corinthians and Figueirense.
 Earlier, Corinthians had already played a league match at the stadium with reduced capacity.

-The Arena Corinthians will have a capacity of 48,000 seats, but for the purpose of the World Cup another 20,000 will be added.
+The Arena Corinthians will have a capacity of 48,000 seats, but for the purpose of the World Cup another 20,000 seats will be added on both ends.
 During the World Cup, it will host the opening match, three further group matches, a round of 16 match, and one of the two semi-finals.

 After the World Cup, the arena will become the new home of Corinthians, who currently rent the city-owned Estádio do Pacaembu.

 The Arena Corinthians is located in the east of the city of São Paulo in the Itaquera area at about 18 kilometres from São Paulo’s city centre (Centro).

 The stadium can be reached with the red metro line 3, which can be boarded in the city centre at station Sé or República, or reached by transfer from other areas.
 Get off at station Corinthians-Itaquera, which lies right next to the arena.

 Address: Av.
 Miguel Inácio Curi 111, 08295-005 Itaquera, São Paulo